BoggsMat/InceptionModel/README.txt

 Trained model is included in the Graphs folder with the name output_graph.pb

 Trained model can be tested using classifyInception.py
-	Prints probabilites that each class is in the given image

 The retraining script works by removing the top layer off of the pre-trained inception model and training a new layer on specific classes.
 More classes can be added by placing training images for a class in a folder within the DroneData folder.
 When classifyInception.py is run, the trained inception model is loaded and a test image is run through the model.
 The probability for each class is printed to the terminal (between 0 and 1).